 These motivations are enough to satisfy the basic need to understand what drives each character, yet the reasons given still seem unrealistically simple, superficial, or just too pat.

 So how do you design drives for your characters that ring true to the complex web of conflicting feelings that form the motive forces each of us grapple with in everyday life?
 For that, you need to dig down beneath the reasons a character responds and acts as they do in order to discover their justifications.

 Justifications are the tangled up knots of experience that determine both our emotional responses to life situations as well as the courses of actions we think are best.
 Like a ball of snarled rubber bands, justification creates a lot of potential, and if something starts to cut into it, sometimes it slowly unravels, and other times it snaps explosively.

 The creation of Justification in characters is the purpose of and reason for Backstory.
 The dismantling of Justification is the purpose and function of the story itself.
 The gathering of information necessary to dismantle Justification is the purpose and function of the Scenes, with every Act completing a major new epiphany.
 It is the nature of the specific Justifications explored in a particular story that determines the story’s message.

-So my purpose here is not to tell you something you don’t already know, but to elevate the process from automatic to intentional.
+So my purpose here is not to tell you something you don’t already know, but to elevate that process from automatic to intentional.
 In this way, you can more accurately and powerfully sculpt your characters, what drives them, and how that leads to the behaviors they exhibit.

 Technically speaking, Justification is a state of mind wherein the Subjective view differs from the Objective view.
 Okay, fine.
 But how about in plain English!!!!
 Very well… When someone sees things differently than they are, they are Justifying.
 This can happen either because the mind draws a wrong conclusion or assumes, or because things have actually changed in a way that is no longer consistent with a held view.